top of page

 A few months later I made a last-minute decision, took a scholarship opportunity in St. Louis, and totally forgot about that dream.

-I thought surely a change of scenery would heal all my woes but once again, there go I. The first yoga class I ever took was a free class offered in the campus rec hall.
+I thought surely a change of scenery would solve all my problems, but once again, there go I. The first real yoga class I ever attended was a free class offered in the campus rec hall.
 My best friend practically dragged me along with her.
 I was reluctant, but the magic of this practice immediately swept me off my feet.
-I remember walking out of that first class feeling something for the first time possibly ever: peace.
+I left that first class feeling like something foreign had overtaken me.
+I experienced peace, quite possibly for the first time ever.

 Reading, researching, and seeking out model teachers, I soaked up as much as I possibly could, and in the spring of 2018 I completed my first Yoga Alliance Certified 200hr Yoga Teacher Training.
-Our teachers warned us of the hardships of opening and running a brick and mortar yoga studio, and I listened, but I knew from the very beginning, that's what I wanted.
+Our teachers warned us of the hardships of opening a brick and mortar yoga studio.
+I listened, but I knew from the very beginning, that's what I wanted.
 I wanted to create a safe space for people to work on themselves and find relief and healing.
+The old dream I had conjured up sitting in the bleachers of my high school had resurfaced.
+I asked the Universe for a yoga studio, and it provided.

-Today I own a yoga studio in Davenport, IA where I maintain a daily practice, as well as offer affordable public yoga classes 5 days/week to practitioners of every level.
-What I love most about this practice is that, if you breathe and have a body, you can do yoga.
-Yoga is truly for everyone.
+Today I am the proud owner of a small hot yoga studio in Davenport, IA where we offer affordable public yoga classes, guided meditation, and private lessons to practitioners of every level.
+What I love most about this practice is that it comes in so many different forms and variations.
+If you are alive and breathing, you can do yoga.
+It is truly a practice for all who are interested.

-I believe Living Yoga Quad Cities was born from an old dream that has manifested into reality, into this yoga studio, this community, this safe space to come and heal.
+I believe Living Yoga was born from an old dream that has manifested into reality, into this yoga studio, this community, this safe space to come and heal.

 So, welcome!